Green Lantern: Rise of the Manhunters: Plot

 The game begins with Hal Jordan, Kilowog, and Sinestro attending Abin Sur's funeral on Oa.
-When Oa is attacked by the Manhunters, the three defend the power battery and repel the invasion.
+When Oa is attacked by the Manhunters, the three defend the Central Power Battery and repel the invasion, but the Manhunters find and steal energy from the Yellow Fear Battery which the Guardians kept secret from the Corps, which implies there is a traitor among them.
 They then pick up a distress call from Queen Aga'po on the planet Zamaron.
 While Kilowog goes to Biot, the Manhunters' home world, Sinestro and Hal go to Zamaron to aid Aga'po.
-While on Zamaron, Sinestro and Hal learn about the Willhunters, a Manhunter-developed weapon which Mind controls its victims.
-After Sinestro and Hal are separated, Hal frees the captive Aga'Po, learning that she has already been exposed to a Willhunter and is under the Manhunters' permanent control.
-Hal then frees Aga'po.
-Hal and Sinestro then go to Biot, where, after reuniting with Kilowog, they defeat the Highmaster, leader of the Manhunters.
-The three then go back to Oa and encounter Amon Sur, Abin Sur's son who believes that he should have his father's ring and it is revealed that he betrayed the Green Lantern Corps to the Manhunters and engineered the invasion of Oa.
+While on Zamaron, Sinestro and Hal face about the Willhunters, a Manhunter-developed weapon which mind controls its victims.
+After Sinestro and Hal are separated, Hal frees the captive Aga'po, learning that she has already been exposed to a Willhunter and is under the Manhunters' control, forcing her to lead them to the Zamarons' source of Violet energy, but Hal defeats and frees Aga'po.
+Hal and Sinestro then go to Biot, where they are making use of the Fear energy they stole from Oa.
+After reuniting with Kilowog, they defeat the Highmaster, leader of the Manhunters.
+The three then go back to Oa and encounter Amon Sur, Abin Sur's son who believes that he should have his father's ring and it is revealed that he betrayed the Green Lantern Corps to the Manhunters and engineered the earlier and current invasion of Oa.
 Hal then defeats Amon on Oa and Amon is arrested as Hal is honored for his dedication.